-The Burtscher Fieldhouse contains over 20,000 square feet of athletic facilities, including The Greg Needell Gymnasium, the state-of-the-art Greg Needell Strength & Conditioning Room, fully equipped Sports Medicine and Rehabilitation room, Sports Science Lab, ski and snowboard tuning rooms, day student locker rooms, staff locker rooms, full-size indoor basketball court, a golf simulator and a performing arts stage, as well as athletic offices and classrooms.
+The Burtscher Fieldhouse contains over 20,000 square feet of athletic facilities, including the Greg Needell Gymnasium, the state-of-the-art Greg Needell Strength & Conditioning Room, fully equipped Sports Medicine and Rehabilitation room, Sports Science Lab, ski and snowboard tuning rooms, day student locker rooms, staff locker rooms, indoor basketball/volleyball court, turf field, a golf simulator and a performing arts stage, as well as athletic offices and classrooms.

 The Air Awareness Center